 In the early version of this component, the cable is soldered to the endstop terminals, but in the current version, the cable and the endstop can easily be separated, making the exchange of the component easier.

-If you have the original version or want to change both the endstop and the cable continue here.
-If you have the current one continue reading
+If you have the original version or want to change both the endstop and the cable continue to Change Z endstop+cable.

-Change Z endstop
+Change Z endstop.

-Once the screws have been removed, detach the cable from the endstop terminals and connect the new endstop, paying attention to the original connection of the cables.
+3. Once the screws have been removed, detach the cable from the endstop terminals and connect the new endstop, paying attention to the original connection of the cables.

-If you are having issues accessing the endstop screws you can remove the X axis belt to have better access to the screws.
+If you are having issues accessing the endstop screws you can remove the X-axis belt to have better access to the screws.

-Change Z endstop + cable
+Change Z endstop + cable.

-To do so, turn off the printer and unplug it.
+1. Turn off the printer and unplug it.

-Disconnect the endstop cable from the extruder board.
+6. Disconnect the endstop cable from the extruder board.